Kucong: Living conditions

-The people are considered as invisible people since they have little contact with other ethnic groups and they also seldom let traders see them when they sell their wares to buy some necessities.
-Their houses are small and narrow and a house consists of a single room without divisions and without windows.
-The fire is in the center, where the family members sleep with their livestock.
-Today, they still keep a semi-nomadic existence, living mainly from hunting and gathering; and government subsidies.
-Kucong children also have difficulty going to school because the medium of instruction in schools near the places they live in is Mandarin.
+The people are considered invisible people due to the fact that they intentionally have little contact with other ethnic groups, even seldom allowing outsiders to see them physically when selling wares.
+Their houses are small and narrow, consisting of a single room without divisions or windows and a central fire.
+Families sleep around the fire together, along with their livestock.
+The Kucong currently keep a semi-nomadic lifestyle and subsist off of hunting, gathering, government subsidies, and small amounts of commerce with other ethnic groups.
+Kucong children often do not attend school due to lack of proficiency in Mandarin.

 Wang Zhengyun

 1989 Tiananmen Square protests leader Wang Zhengyun was an ethnic Kucong and at the time a student of the Central University for Nationalities.
-He also had the distinction of being only member of the Kucong ethnicity minority group to be studying at a university.
+At the time, he was the only member of the Kucong ethnicity to be studying at a university.
 Zhengyun was arrested in July 1989 and released two years later to return to his village in the Yunnan countryside.

 In Laos

-The Kucong found in Laos and are considered to be one the nation's more primitive groups.
+The Kucong are also found in Laos and are considered to be one the nation's more primitive groups.
 More than 3,000 Kucong inhabit at least 16 villages of northern part of the country.
-A subgroup of the Kucong in Laos are called Lahu Aga ('Bent Gourd Lahu') by other people because traditionally they wore a curved gourd around their necks.
+A subgroup of the Kucong in Laos are called Lahu Aga ('Bent Gourd Lahu') by other people because they traditionally wore a curved gourd around their necks.
 These are the reasons why the Kucong are often identified by some sources as part of Lahu group.
 There are sources, however, that cite distinctions between the two minorities.
 These point to key differences such as in the case of their languages.
 Although closely related, Kucong and Lahu are far from mutually intelligible.